 In the natural hair world in particular, bentonite clay is said to be a reliable clarifier that draws out impurities while offering microbe and flake reduction—which is pretty similar to the results seen when the clay is applied on skin.
 Other DIY enthusiasts report experiencing moisturized, softened, curl-defined, shiny, and frizz-free hair.
 But are these claims legit?
 We investigate.

 What Is Bentonite Clay?

-According to an abstract submitted to the National Center for Biotechnology Information, clay was used as a remedy by early humans.
+According to a 2017 review, clay was used as a remedy by early humans.
 Bentonite is sourced from volcanic ash and has been a helpful ingredient throughout history due to it being an absorbent aluminum phyllosilicate clay.
 In simpler words, it can get rid of toxins with a negative charge, whether it be through internal or external applications.

 Benefits of Using Bentonite Clay on Natural Hair

 When it comes to hair, the review states that bentonite clay has been used in Iran and other places around the world as a go-to hair cleanser and softener.
 The effects of bentonite on human hair haven’t been scientifically assessed, but there are records that show bentonite actually aids growth on sheep wool.

 Despite this, there is evidence that supports bentonite being beneficial to skin—meaning it can positively affect a scalp.
 Bentonite has been seen to diminish poison ivy and poison oak rashes (as well as other forms of allergy-related contact dermatitis in North America), which is great news for the dry and irritated scalps that can sometimes accompany natural hair types.
 It can also create a protective barrier or help heal minor wounds, so you can experience a little relief from itchiness.